 The program is based at the Harborview Medical Center campus, the Administration offices are located in the Patricia Steele Building.

-Additional training sites are Seattle Childrens, The VA Puget Sound Health Care System, and the University of Washington Medical Center.
+Additional training sites are Seattle Childrens, the VA Puget Sound Health Care System, and the University of Washington Medical Center.
 Affiliate training sites are Providence Hospice of Seattle and Franciscan Hospice (University Park) and the Bailey Boushay House among others.